Akshay4664/url-shortener-webapp/README.md

 ## Docker Image

-To pull the Docker image, use the following command:
+To pull the Docker image of spring boot backend, use the following command:

 ```bash
 docker pull akshaysharma4664/url-shortener-sb:latest